lperez-dev/lperez-dev/README.md

   <br/>
     With a background as an <br/>
     <em>entrepreneur</em> and <em>business advisor</em>,<br/>
-    i like to understand the business model of the projects <br/>
+    I like to understand the business model of the projects <br/>
     to <em>generate value  propositions</em>.
   </samp>
   <br/>